cronical/budget_dance/docs/operations.md

 ### YTD - Current year reforecast

 During the year it is handy from time to time to replace the modeled values with reprojected values.
-The current tab and the `ytd.py` program allow for this.
+The `current` tab and the `ytd.py` program allow for this.

-The command line program `ytd.py` allows the contents of the ytd table to be saved into a file.
-The data can be reloaded into the table after a refresh and the reprojected values can be copied into the correct cells in the iande table.
+The command line program `ytd.py` allows the contents of the `current` (year-to-date) table to be saved into a file.
+The data can be reloaded into the table after a refresh and the reprojected values can be copied into the correct cells in the `iande` table.

 ``` bash
 usage: ytd.py [-h] [-s] [-l] [-f] [-w WORKBOOK] [-p PATH]